-Here’s a sneak peak of Chapter 1 of A Cat’s Guide to Travelling Through Portals, the sequel to A Cat’s Guide to Questing for Treasure and the fourth book in the Dragoncat series.
+Here’s a sneak peak of Chapter 1 of A Cat’s Guide to Travelling Through Portals, the sequel to A Cat’s Guide to Questing for Treasure and the fifth book in the Dragoncat series.

 You can pre-order the book from Amazon by clicking on the link at the bottom of this page.